February – May 2016

 If you’re interested in volunteering on a paradise island, then contact Fiona.

-The organisation educates and provides community support on the island (especially for the displaced Moken Sea Gypsy Community); operates 2 HIV Outreach Programs; runs clean water projects; includes a sterilisation program for dogs and cats; and much more.
+The organisation educates and provides community support on the island (especially for the displaced Moken Sea Gypsy Community).
+And, also operates 2 HIV Outreach Programs, runs clean water projects, includes a sterilisation program for dogs and cats, and much more.

 This not-for-profit association does a marvelous job with homeless dogs in Phuket and throughout Thailand.